workflow-intelligence-nexus/mcp-servers/README.md

 - **[Sqlite](src/sqlite)** - Database interaction and business intelligence capabilities
 - **[Time](src/time)** - Time and timezone conversion capabilities

+## 📦 Setup Scripts

+This repository includes Windows PowerShell scripts to easily set up and configure MCP servers for Claude Desktop:

+- Load scripts in `scripts/windows/` directory to build Docker images, start containers, and configure Claude Desktop
+- Settings files in `scripts/settings/` directory to customize server configurations
+- Each MCP server has its own load script (`loadXXXMCP.ps1`) and settings file (`XXXSettings.example.env`)
+- See [mcpGenerationProcess.md](mcpGenerationProcess.md) for details on the setup process

 ## 🤝 Third-Party Servers

 ### 🎖️ Official Integrations